Lamden/docs/docs/basics_smart_contracts.md

     app.run(host="0.0.0.0", port=3737)
 ```

-#### How to upload it
+## 2. How to submit the smart contract to the Lamden Blockchain Network
 There are two ways how it is possible to submit the smart contract.

 By means of:

-1. Wallet.
+1. Lamden Wallet.
-2. Contracting library
+2. Lamden-js library

+### `Lamden Wallet` interface.

-You can submit smart contract through the Lamden Wallet interface.
+You can submit smart contract through the `Lamden Wallet` interface.

 1. Open Lamden wallet.
 2. At the left sidebar click on the `Smart Contracts`.